plone/documentation/coredev/index.md

 You must sign the [Plone Contributor Agreement](https://plone.org/foundation/contributors-agreement).

-We can **NOT** accept pull requests from you until you have signed, returned, and been approved.
+We can **NOT** accept pull requests from you until you have signed and returned the Contributor Agreement, and been approved.
-Please don't put the code reviewers at risk and by ignoring this.
+Please don't put the code reviewers at risk by ignoring this requirement.

 ## Contents